Jerry Springer: Acting

 Springer appeared in an episode of Married... with Children as the host of a talk show called The Masculine Feminist, in which he advocated for women getting the men's bowling night and eventually taking over at a bowling alley.
 Al Bundy and his friends tie Springer to a chair and take over his show with a stripper who jumps up and down for the crowd's delight.

 Springer starred in the 1998 film Ringmaster as a talk show host largely based on himself, though named "Jerry Farrelly".
 Ringmaster offers a behind-the-scenes look at would-be guests who apply to a Springer-like show.
 The same year, Springer also released an unrelated autobiography named Ringmaster.
 He quipped, "I can only think of one title a year."

-In 2004 he played the US president in The Defender, directed by Dolph Lundgren.
+Four years later, Springer appeared in Brad Paisley's music video "I'm Gonna Miss Her (The Fishin' Song)" where the host is trying to stop a fight between men who like to fish and the wives who do not.
+Springer's section was titled "My Husband Left Me for a Fish."
+The song hit number one on the country charts in July 2002; it won CMA Video of the Year three months later.

-He was in several episodes of George Lopez as Benny Lopez's ex-boyfriend Wayne and made a July 2007 guest appearance on Days of Our Lives as "Pete", a high roller in Las Vegas who helped Nick Fallon win $50,000.
-On October 19, 2007, Springer made a cameo appearance on Late Night with Conan O'Brien as a "random" audience member.
+In 2004, he played the US president in The Defender, directed by Dolph Lundgren.

 In June 2012, he appeared in Chicago at the Cambridge Theatre London as Billy Flynn for a short period of time, starring alongside Aoife Mulholland and Leigh Zimmerman.

 He had a cameo appearance as himself in episode 2 of the Netflix show Happy!.

 In 1996, he appeared on an episode of the ninth season of Roseanne and on The X-Files episode "The Post-Modern Prometheus".
 In 1998, he voiced a cartoon version of himself in the "Starship Poopers" segment of The Simpsons Halloween episode, Treehouse of Horror IX.
 That same year, he appeared as himself on an episode of The Wayans Bros..
 In 1999, he appeared in the episode "Mrs. Kraft" of the third season of Sabrina the Teenage Witch with his talk show.
 That same year, he was in an episode of Space Ghost Coast to Coast.
 He made a cameo appearance in Austin Powers: The Spy Who Shagged Me (1999) as himself during an episode of his show featuring Dr. Evil and his estranged son Scott Evil.
-In 2001, he appeared as a claymation version of himself in an episode Gary & Mike with a parody of his talk show.
-In 2007, he appeared on episode No. 1301 of MADtv as himself.